UttU28/RoziRoti/makeResume/markupTable.md

         "Monitored network performance to comply with service level agreements and explored configuring hybrid connectivity between on-premises and Azure cloud environments.", "Managed JIRA for tracking the bugs and Kanban boards to view story, tasks, bugs, features.
 Followed Agile methodologies to measure the overall workflow of projects and attended daily stand-up meetings."
       ]
-    },
-    {
-      "name": "WonderBiz",
-      "position": "Azure Engineer",
-      "location": "Mumbai, MH",
-      "duration": "Aug 2020 - Aug 2022",
       "responsiblity": [
         "Migrated SQL server database from on-prem to Azure SQL database.
 Performed backup and restore, monitor and tuning Azure SQL.
 Utilized Azure Data Factory and Azure Databricks to plan and design data movement and data virtualization from legacy monolithic databases to Azure SQL database and Cosmos DB.", "Designed cloud native solutions with Azure PAAS services leveraging Azure storage, Azure SQL.
 Designed event driven architectures using Azure Data factory pipelines and serverless functions.", "Created and deployed entire Azure infrastructure declaratively using Azure ARM Templates.
-Supported migration of existing applications to Azure cloud.", "Provisioned and managed Azure hosted Virtual Machines, maintained patch levels on all service VMs and deployed secured peered network across multiple Azure subscriptions.", "Designed, build, administered and deployed scalable Azure resources to ensure security, availability, scalability, and reliability of applications. ", "Built, migrated, and tested Azure environment and integrations.
+Supported migration of existing applications to Azure cloud.", "Provisioned and managed Azure hosted Virtual Machines, maintained patch levels on all service VMs and deployed secured peered network across multiple Azure subscriptions.", "Designed, build, administered and deployed scalable Azure resources to ensure security, availability, scalability, and reliability of applications.", "Built, migrated, and tested Azure environment and integrations.
 Developed deployment automation to provide fully functional Azure cloud stack that supports client environment.", "Implemented end-to-end system solutions in Azure cloud environment, automated processes, and blueprints.
-Ensured that all team activities are completed on time, within budget, and integrated Azure cost management monitoring and alerting systems in all areas of Azure DevOps processes.", "Created and configured HTTP Triggers in the Azure Functions enabling the app insights for monitoring, debugging, and performing load testing on the applications using the VSTS and used Python API for uploading all the agent logs into blob storage. ", "Implemented Network Security Groups (NSGs) to control traffic to inbound and outbound ports and allowed access to network interfaces (NICs) and VMs.", "Hosted private Git repositories for source code control using Azure Repos to integrate repos with workflows which makes easy to manage the code.
+Ensured that all team activities are completed on time, within budget, and integrated Azure cost management monitoring and alerting systems in all areas of Azure DevOps processes.", "Created and configured HTTP Triggers in the Azure Functions enabling the app insights for monitoring, debugging, and performing load testing on the applications using the VSTS and used Python API for uploading all the agent logs into blob storage.", "Implemented Network Security Groups (NSGs) to control traffic to inbound and outbound ports and allowed access to network interfaces (NICs) and VMs.", "Hosted private Git repositories for source code control using Azure Repos to integrate repos with workflows which makes easy to manage the code.
 Supported for migrating Team Foundation Version Control (TFVC) to Git.", "Responsible for design, implementation and maintenance of GIT private repositories, permissions and helped in containerizing the integration process by GitLab CI within docker.",